g8hh/clone-armies-clicker/README.md

 - Cost multiplier changes for some clones
 - More number suffixes has been added
 - Texture overhaul
 - Balance changes: The first upgrade now requires 1 clone to get!
-Upgrade costs reduced slightly for high-tier clones
+Upgrade costs reduced slightly for high-tier clones, added 1 new upgrade for all clones to compensate the new balance change for upgrades
 - Marksman has now took Rookie's place because he was high-level.
 How unfortunate.

 Version 1.4